Whether you’re just curious, or you need to know, here are the answers to all of your burning questions about Bulgaria’s capital city.

 If you remember, I mentioned that Sofia was once named Serdica, and a major part of the Roman and Byzantine empires.

 There is too much to say about it here and it is truly fascinating.
-So go read my synopsis and get your map to all of the ruins!
+Check out this guide to Serdica, and get your map to all of the ruins!

 Before Sofia: What was the Old Capital of Bulgaria?

 During the First and Second Bulgarian Empires, Veliko Tarnovo – then Tarnovgrad and later Tarnovo – was the capital of Bulgaria.
 This was between the 7th century and 14th century AD.